 Please Scoll down to view the artists we work with

 Lekha Singh contributed photographs to National Geographic’s The Other Side of War: Women’s Stories of Survival and Hope.
 Her major exhibitions — Created Equal, Nomadic Camera, African Journeys, and The Other Half: Women in Focus — have been shown in museums (including the Smithsonian in Washington D.C.) and galleries throughout the United States.
-Lekha Singh’s work can be found in important private collections as well as public collections such as The Rubin Museum of Art in New York and the University of California, Berkley.
+Lekha Singh’s work can be found in important private collections as well as public collections such as The Rubin Museum of Art in New York the University of California, Berkley, the International Center of Photography (ICP) and the Los Angeles County Museum of Art (LACMA).

 – José Bedia